MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

   - zerotrust-solution
 ---

-# Overview - Secure Azure infrastructure with Zero Trust
+# Overview – Apply Zero Trust principles to Azure infrastructure

 The following series of articles help you to apply the principles of Zero Trust to your workloads in Azure based on a multi-disciplinary approach of applying the Zero Trust principles.